 Another one of my go-to wine shops that specializes in naturally made and rare wines from some of my favorite rosé regions, like the Loire Valley.
-I’m excited about the Domaine des Terres Blanches BB Rosé (from Loire) that they just got in.
-It’s made from organic Gamay grown on a unique terroir of sandstone and tastes amazing with charcuterie or crudité.
+I’m excited about the Domaine des Terres Blanches BB Rosé (from Loire), made from organic gamay grown on a unique terroir of sandstone and tastes amazing with charcuterie or crudité.
 If you are looking to get funky with your rosé, try Dogma Rosé from Austria.
 Think: sour beer, tart, just really different.

 Some Good Wine

-If you find yourself near Union Square, this spot on 8th Street is a favorite of The Rosé Project.
-This summer, they are focusing on great American rosés, like Idlewild "The Flower" Rosé from Mendocino.
+If you find yourself near Union Square, this 8th Street spot is a The Rosé Project favorite.
+They have great American rosés, like Idlewild "The Flower" Rosé from Mendocino.
 Twin Peaks fans can also find Kyle Maclachlan's Blushing Bear Rosé from Columbia Valley.
-If you’re headed to a picnic or the beach, they have some of the best canned rosés out there, like Drink Ramona by my friend Jordan Salcito.
+If you’re headed to a picnic or the beach, they have some of the best canned rosés out there, like Drink Ramona, created by my friend Jordan Salcito.

 Drink and Eat

 At golden hour, these sister restaurants are unbeatable.
-Rosé and oysters on a boat, how can it get better than that?
+Rosé and oysters on a boat: How can it get better?

 13 E. 13th St.; +1-646-873-6071